Bhandara Assembly constituency

 Bhandara Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies in Maharashtra state in central India.
 This constituency is one of the three constituencies located in Bhandara district.

 Overview

 Bhandara is part of the Bhandara-Gondiya Lok Sabha constituency along with five other Vidhan Sabha segments, namely Sakoli and Tumsar in the Bhandara district and Gondiya, Arjuni Morgaon and Tirora in the Gondia district.

-Geographical Boundaries
+Geographical boundaries

-The current constituency comprises Whole Bhandara and Pauni Tehsils including Bhandara and Pauni municipalities.
+The current constituency comprises the whole of Bhandara and Pauni Tehsils including Bhandara and Pauni municipalities.